JuliannMerit/Gate-Macro/README.md

 ## To close it

-To close the programme you have to clic same as the picture just bellow
+To close the programme you have to click same as the picture just below

 ![image](https://user-images.githubusercontent.com/43277613/173204890-151b37cd-747b-49be-91b0-26c59e644b81.png)